Olex2/help/gui/EN/work/naming.md

 ## Using the Command Line

-`name sel type` - Will change all currently selected atoms into the new type.
+Command: `name sel type` - Will change all currently selected atoms into the new type.

-`name sel integer` - Will renumber all currently selected atoms in the order of which they were selected starting from.
+Command: `name sel integer` - Will renumber all currently selected atoms in the order of which they were selected starting from.

 # Automatic Hydrogen Naming
 Olex2 will keep track of the naming of hydrogen atoms automatically.
 This feature can be switched off by unticking the 'Automatic Hydrogen Naming' box.